paridhijain5/Portfolio/BCG GAMMA Data Science Job Simulation/Description.md

 * Train a random forest classifier to predict churn
 * Evaluate the predictions using evaluation metrics to demonstrate how accurately the model has performed

-Furthermore after the previous task of feature engineering, Estelle conducted a further review and has provided you with a final dataset to use this for this task, named “data_for_predictions.csv”.
+Furthermore after the previous task of feature engineering, Estelle conducted a further review and has provided you with a final dataset to use this for this task, named [data_for_predictions](https://github.com/paridhijain5/Portfolio/blob/main/BCG%20GAMMA%20Data%20Science%20Job%20Simulation/data_for_predictions.csv).
 Be sure to use this dataset for this task.--

 The outputs of your work will be shared with the AD and Estelle has given you a few points to include within the notebook:
 * Why did you choose the evaluation metrics that you used?
 Please elaborate on your choices.
 * Do you think that the model performance is satisfactory?
 Give justification for your answer.
 * Make sure that your work is presented clearly with comments and explanations

+**Here is the Jupyter Notebook:** [Modeling](https://github.com/paridhijain5/Portfolio/blob/main/BCG%20GAMMA%20Data%20Science%20Job%20Simulation/Modeling.ipynb)

 #### Finally, let's create a quick summary for the client
 Before we finish up, the client wants a quick update on the project progress.
 Your AD wants you to draft an abstract (executive summary) of your findings so far.